-It may sound simple and obvious, but it’s something so many bettors struggle with.
-We all have our personal biases, whether it be our favorite team or one we despise, and putting these biases aside isn’t as easy as it should be.
+It may sound obvious, but it’s still a challenge for many bettors.
+We all have our personal biases.
+Whether it’s a favorite team or one we despise, putting aside personal biases isn’t easy.

-Sure, you could take the appropriate steps towards becoming completely objective on the NFL, but cheering on your favorite team (at least) 16 times per year is too much fun.
-In order to become a smart bettor, you just need to be aware of your biases (and potentially avoid betting if your favoritism is too strong).
+Sure, you could take steps towards becoming more objective towards NFL betting.
+But cheering on your favorite team (at least) 16 times per year is just too much fun.
+To become a smarter bettor, be aware of your biases and try to avoid decisions based solely on favoritism.

 2) Be aware of where the game is being played

-I know what you’re thinking: “It doesn’t take a genius to know who the home team is.”
+I know what you’re thinking: “It doesn’t take a genius to know the home team.”
 Perhaps the subheading is a little too vague.
 Allow me to explain.

 The Texans were another team who struggled to cover the spread on the road in 2016, posting a 2-6 record ATS.

-Lastly, certain “dome teams,” and more specifically dome offenses, don’t play up to their usual standard when forced to play outdoors.
+Lastly, certain dome (indoor) teams, don’t play up to their usual standard when forced to play outdoors.
 For example, Drew Brees’ passer rating drops from 102.5 in a dome to 90.3 when playing outdoors.
-This is all extremely valuable information to have.
+And this is all extremely useful information for bettors.

 3) Know the individual matchups

-Football is often referred to as the ultimate team game, which we completely agree with.
-However, there are specific one-on-one matchups throughout the course of a game that can dramatically affect the final outcome.
+Football is often referred to as the ultimate team game, and we completely agree.
+However, there are specific one-on-one matchups throughout a game that can dramatically affect the outcome.
 For example, a weak offensive tackle having to deal with one of the premier edge-rushers in the league is a recipe for disaster.

 4) Know more than just the trends

-We’re not suggesting that following the trends is a bad idea; they can provide important and convincing information.
+When it comes to NFL betting, following the trends isn’t a bad idea — they can provide important and convincing information.
 For example, the Rams are 7-2-1 ATS when coming off their last ten bye weeks, while the Chargers, on the other hand, are just 3-8 ATS when coming off their last 11 bye weeks.
 There’s no doubt those trends should be valued.
-But it’s important to know more than just the numbers.
+But it’s important to know more than stats.

 5) Check the injury reports